 There is no doubt that anyone with an interest in fashion would have heard of Hubert de Givenchy.
 Perhaps not by his full name, but by an association of the simple yet sophisticated haute couture gowns he began creating for his House of Givenchy in 1952.

 With a vision of making understated fashions, Givenchy’s early stimulation came from his idol Cristóbal Balenciaga, and led to a successful career in Paris and beyond which lasted nearly half a century.

-This intense relationship between Audrey and the designer was both personal and professional, and lasted until Hepburn’s death from colon cancer in 1993, which was heart breaking for Givenchy.
+This intense relationship between Audrey and the designer was both personal and professional and lasted until Hepburn’s death from colon cancer in 1993, which was heartbreaking for Givenchy.
 Now as he approaches his ninetieth birthday, he remains an immensely elegant figure and his height – all six feet and six inches – lends extra distinction.
 Even though he makes very few public appearances, he still speaks with authority and passion about Miss Hepburn and fashion.
 One memory he recalls is when he was asked to accompany Hepburn to a Royal film premiere on London’s Piccadilly.
-Travelling together from Claridges Hotel to the theatre in a Rolls-Royce, she took his hand and said “Look at us!
-Tonight, you and me are going to see the Queen!”
+Traveling together from Claridges Hotel to the theatre in a Rolls-Royce, she took his hand and said “Look at us!
+Tonight, you and I are going to see the Queen!”
 Coming from a girl who started life with nothing, it was, said Givenchy, “like something out of Roman Holiday”.

 See the exhibition at The Gemeentemuseum, The Hague until 26th March 2017.
 More details here.